What about dinosaurs?

 The Bible mentions giant animals that might have been dinosaurs.

-The Bible never uses the word “dinosaur,” perhaps only because that word wasn’t invented until the mid 1800s (about 150 years ago).
-Until then, people probably called dinosaurs “dragons” instead.
-The Bible was translated into English long before the 1800s, so it would be impossible for the Bible to us the word “dinosaur.”
-However, the Bible does use a Hebrew word tanniyn, which is translated as “sea monster” or “serpent” or “dragon.”
+The Bible never uses the word "dinosaur," since that word wasn't invented until the mid-1800s (about 150 years ago).
+Until then, people probably called dinosaurs "dragons."
+The Bible uses a Hebrew word, tanniyn, which means "sea monster" or "serpent" or "dragon."
 This animal may have been a dinosaur or it may have been different, but it was probably a giant reptile of some kind.
-The Bible talks about this animal almost thirty different times in the Old Testament.
+The Bible talks about these animals almost thirty different times in the Old Testament.
 It talks about them living on the land and also in the water.

-Another animal that the Bible mentions is the “behemoth,” which means “great, kingly beast.”
-When God talks to Job, He calls it the mightiest of all God’s creatures, one with a huge tail like “a cedar tree.”
+Another animal the Bible mentions is the "behemoth," which means "great, kingly beast."
+When God talks to Job, He calls it the mightiest of all God's creatures, one with a huge tail like "a cedar tree."
 This description makes it sound different from any other animal we know of besides the big dinosaurs.
-This animal is said to eat grass; even meat-eating dinosaurs probably were vegetarians when they were first created, just like people used to be before Adam and Eve sinned.
-Back then, every animal and person got along and none of them killed each other because there was no sin.
+This animal probably ate grass; even meat-eating dinosaurs were probably vegetarians when they were first created, just like people used to be before Adam and Eve sinned.

 Bible Truth